Summer Torah Study

 Pirkei Avot – What We Can Learn from Our Sages About Social Responsibility Led by Rabbi Jennifer Frenkel Monday, April 21 at 7:30 pm (Hybrid) There is a Jewish custom during the Omer – the seven-week period between the holiday of Passover and the holiday of Shavuot – to study Pirkei Avot (the Wisdom of […]

-More Than Four Questions Led by Rabbi Jennifer Frenkel Monday evening, April 7, 7:30-8:45 pm (Hybrid) Our Seders are a chance to gather with loved ones, to remember those who came before us, and to enjoy ourselves while we grapple with critical issues and essential questions of liberty, responsibility, and redemption.
-In this session, we’ll […]
+Due to unforseen circumstances, tonight’s class has been canceled.
+We apologize for the inconvenience and will keep registrants posted on a reschedule date.
+More Than Four Questions Led by Rabbi Jennifer Frenkel Monday evening, April 7, 7:30-8:45 pm (Hybrid) Our Seders are a chance to gather with loved ones, to remember those who came before […]

 Shabbat Machshava (in person only)